grburgess/slurmworm/README.md

 ```
 * create a directory ```~/.config/slurmworm```
 * in this directory you need to place two files.
-* * one is the telegram bot info for the *your* bot that you must [create](https://firstwarning.net/vanilla/discussion/4/create-telegram-bot-and-get-bots-token-and-the-groups-chat-id) names access.yml
+* * one is the telegram bot info for the *your* bot that you must [create](https://firstwarning.net/vanilla/discussion/4/create-telegram-bot-and-get-bots-token-and-the-groups-chat-id) named ```access.yml```
-* * the other is a UNIX conf file with your IMAP email info named imap_monitor.ini which identifies the email account to which you will send slurm messages.
+* * the other is a UNIX conf file with your IMAP email info named ```imap_monitor.ini``` which identifies the email account to which you will send slurm messages

 ## Telegram bot setup
 If you read the above guide to create your bot you will have nearly everything you need.
-You then need to get that info into your access.yml file:
+You then need to get that info into your ```access.yml``` file:
 ```yaml
 token:
   '<your bot ID token>'